MAGPIE: Multilevel-Adaptive-Guided Solver for Ptychographic Phase Retrieval: MAGPIE

 which has a desirable physical interpretation that we discuss in detail in Section~\ref{sec:weights_property}.
 In addition, Proposition~\ref{prop:weights_property} shows that all three weights are well defined and introduce no singularities.

-\paragraph{Descent direction and stability} We next need to show that the coarse-grid update in Eqn.~\eqref{eqn:coarse-grid update} is well behaved.
-In Proposition~\ref{thm:coarse_grid_update}, we prove that this update yields a descent direction.
-We then control the magnitude of the update by tuning the regularization term.
+\paragraph{Descent direction and stability} We next need to show that the coarse-grid update in Eqn.~\eqref{eqn:coarse-grid update} gives a descent direction.
+In Theorem~\ref{prop:descent_direction}, we prove that this update yields a descent direction.
+We then control the magnitude of the update by tuning the coarse‐grid regularization vector.
 The regularization must balance stability (which favors a larger value) against the step size (which favors a smaller value).
 In Proposition~\ref{prop:automatic_regularization_selection}, we show that

 is a suitable choice.

 We term this multigrid solver for each surrogate model the \emph{Multilevel--Adaptive--Guided Proximal Solver} (MAGPS).
 Specifically, ``Adaptive'' denotes the automatic construction of coarse‐grid surrogate terms using the weights specified in Eqn.~\eqref{eqn:def_weights} without manual tuning, ``Guided'' emphasizes the directional coarse‐to‐fine corrections in Eqn.~\eqref{eqn:coarse-grid update}, and ``Proximal Solver'' highlights the use of proximal‐point updates within the multigrid framework.
 The pseudocode for this solver is summarized in Algorithm~\ref{alg:MAGPS}.